About Utrecht University

 For details of the selection criteria, please CLICK HERE.

 HKUST students must apply through the Global Student Programs Office.
-Individual direct application to the program will not be accepted.
+Individual direct application to Utrecht University will not be accepted.

 To apply, click the “Apply Now” button on this page.
 The whole application process has two steps.

 Step 1: Complete HKUST application form and submit supplementary documents (CLICK HERE for details)

 Step 2: The Host Institution Application (TO BE COMPLETED AFTER YOU ARE NOMINATED BY HKUST)

 If you are nominated, you will be notified to submit a formal host institution application.
 Detailed information and application instructions will be provided in due course.